 Spellings and others have said schools often take quick steps when reforming troubled schools, such as replacing principals, rather than taking more comprehensive action.
 "Real school restructuring is not a new coat of paint," Spellings said.

-In a statement, President Bush was quoted as saying that the regulations would "address the dropout crisis in
+In a statement, President Bush was quoted as saying that the regulations would "address the dropout crisis in America, strengthen accountability, improve our lowest-performing schools, and ensure that more students get access to high-quality tutoring."

 The administration is seeking public comments before making the regulations final in the fall.